f-heeger/Reproducible-Science/snakemake.md

 Conda integration
 -----------------
 Snakemake offers direct integration with [conda](docs.conda.io), which allows to fix software versions as well as  automation of installation.
 For this you have to create a conda environment file, that defines the software, the version you want and the conda `channel` it can be found in (if not the default).
-For example for Blast this file(`blast.yaml`) would look like this:
+For example for [Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi) this environment file (`blast.yaml`) would look like this:
 ~~~yaml
 channels:
  - bioconda